raghuboosetty/phone_number_to_word_map/README.md

 The output of program is slightly different form the output obtained but I believe solution is correct.
 Please update for any issues involved:
 1. Single words are wrapped in array in this program output but problem example output is showing as string
 2. Some combinations are missing in given example.
 E.g: ['motor', 'truck'], ["cat", "amounts"], it can be assumed that full word 'motortruck' and 'catamounts' are used instead.
 If we consider that case then, ["acta", "mounts"] and ["act", "amounts"] shouldn't exist as they both are same when combined.
 Similarly ["noun", "struck"] and ["nouns", "truck"] shouldn't be there
-3. The default set size if set of 3 then there will be more combinations.
 <br><br>

 Max. effort has been put to make the code dynamic also taking performance into account.
 So, most of the inputs given in problem are converted to params to new method.
 Thus extending the scope of the application.